monnierliz/monnierliz.github.io/index.md

 If you would like to learn more about Awareness Through Movement® classes, here is a link to a fabulous 5-minute video produced by Future Life Now.
        https://www.youtube.com/watch?v=NQjBXunhOVQ&t=3s

-Bones for Life® Head to Toe, 4 Tuesdays in May with Liz Monnier
+Strengthening the Antigravity Axis

-“To develop sight, we need to have light.
-To develop hearing, we need to have sounds.
-To develop the bones, we need confrontation with pressure.
-This pressure, like light and sound, is provided in the natural conditions of our everyday life.
-It is present in the way we bring the weight of the body to the ground in the springy and rhythmical pulsations of walking.”
-Ruthy Alon
+A Bones for Life® series for June 2022 with Liz Monnier June 7, 14, 21, 28 Tuesday nights 6:00-7:00 p.m.
+(EST)

-This next segment “Head to Toe,” invites us to discover the relationships of the many skeletal components that allow us effortless movement particularly in standing and walking.
-If you are new to Bones for Life®, this is an excellent time to start!
-If you have taken classes, this segment provides an opportunity to revisit, refresh and upgrade your understanding and go deeper into the processes.
-Bones for Life® is designed to help anyone, and everyone, use natural movements to promote bone health and strength while possibly preventing osteoporosis.
+Antigravity Axis?
+What in the world is that?
+It’s a way of standing while being free from the force of gravity which is pulling on us every minute of every day.
+It’s another way of perceiving the idea of standing tall without using muscular force.
+Is it possible to line up our skeleton in such a perfect way that makes standing effortless?
+Well, I believe it is, but it’s a never-ending journey!
-This series will require a wrap (7 yards by 40 inches of light cotton fabric.)
+I hope you’ll join me for the four Tuesday nights in June to upgrade our vertical alignment to stimulate bone strength through natural movement and weight-bearing postures.
+For this series you will need your Bones for Life® 7-yard fabric wrap, and one- or two-pound hand weights.
+(Or you can use ankle weights on your wrists.)

-With simple and gentle instruction, Bones for Life® processes can also bring the following benefits:
+With simple and gentle instruction, Bones for Life® processes can bring the following benefits:

 	Coordinates a springy and vibrant walk.
 	Frees the joints from compromising habits allowing for pain free movement.